 Cost: $1000 To be competitive in today's market, a reporter must have real-time capabilities.
 Whether you use digital or analog recording equipment, we know making the move to a real-time system can be intimidating.

 Realtime Voice Academy instructors will hold your hand and make that transition as painless as possible.
 Trying to learn everything in a one- or two-day seminar is virtually impossible.
 Now you can take on that elephant (or Dragon) one bite at a time.
-Transitioning court reporters join RVA students for 20 weeks of step-by-step Dragon training followed by Eclipse Vox training.
-At the end of the training, you may be eligible for 20 hours of continuing education credits.
+The Transitioning to Realtime Track includes 20 weeks of step-by-step Dragon training followed by Eclipse Vox training.
+Upon completion, you may be eligible for 20 hours of continuing education credits.
 Since all training is live, you can ask questions and get instantaneous help.

 Classes are on-site in Lawrenceville, Georgia, or online on Tuesdays at noon or 6:00 p.m. eastern time.